onesmallskipforman/AES-Accel/README.md

 Part of this project involves reading a textfile at compile time using the `$readmemh` call.
 Depending on where you place project files for synthesis and simulation, you may have to change the listed path of that textfile in that call.

 ## Related Work

-### AES Decryption

-There's no point to encryption if you're never going to decrypt!
-The systemverilog code for AES Decryption on a hardware accelerator can be found in my other repo, [InvAES-Accel](https://github.com/onesmallskipforman/InvAES-Accel).

 ### ToolBox